Drink water instead

 Watch out for salt & sugar

 Some bottled mineral water contains salt.
 This can lead to fluid retention, swelling and even increased blood pressure in some people.
-Choose varieties that contain less than 30 mg of sodium per 100 ml.
+Choose varieties of mineral water that contain less than 30 mg of sodium per 100 ml.

 Try to swap high-sugar drinks for water.
 Be sugar free!

-For inspiration, watch this video of Tiwi children singing how important it is to drink fresh water instead of high-sugar drinks.
+For inspiration, watch this video of Tiwi children singing with Billy the Kidney 'Swap soft drink - all for water - we're sugar free' which tells the story of how important it is to drink fresh water instead of high-sugar drinks.

 Food can also satisfy your fluid needs